Whitney Wall Bortz, Ph.D.

-As a liberal studies major at Fresno Pacific University, you’ll engage in a broad course of study, which will serve as the foundation for a wide range of opportunities including graduate study, career development and community services.
-Because it is interdisciplinary, this program is especially designed to prepare you for teaching at the elementary school level.
-Whether you choose a concentration in Science or in Spanish, you'll be equipped with the knowledge required to enter a multiple subject teacher credential program.
+This interdisciplinary program is especially designed to prepare you for teaching at the elementary school level.
+Regardless of the concentration in science or in Spanish, you’ll be equipped with the knowledge required to enter a multiple subject teacher credential program.

 - Fulfill the subject matter requirements for both a Multiple Subjects Credential and also a Single-Subject Authorization to teach through grade 9